 Inpatriate | Meaning and Definition

-An inpatriate meaning is simple as it refers to the employee who is ordered to transfer to the headquarters of the home country from a foreign subsidiary of a multinational company.
+It refers to the employee who is ordered to transfer to the headquarters of the home country from a foreign subsidiary of a multinational company.
 The work with which the employee is provided is often long-term.
-The inpatriates work outside their country of origin.
+They work outside their country of origin.
 He/she is transferred to the country which has the headquarters of the corporation he/she works in from its foreign subsidiary, which is also his/her origin country.

 Example of Inpatriate

-A citizen from India who is permanently or temporarily staying and performing his work in a different country, suppose the US, is considered to be an inpatriate.
+A citizen from India who is permanently or temporarily staying and performing his work in a different country, suppose US.

 Benefits of Inpatriate

-Many of the inpatriates are with benefits in several nations available under the inpatriate coverage, which includes:
+Many of the inpatriates are with benefits in several nations available under the coverage, which includes:

 • Security and travel assistant services,